China faces omicron test weeks ahead of Beijing Olympics

 Authorities have reported a total of 104,379 cases since the pandemic began and 4,636 deaths, a figure that hasn’t changed in months.

-Anti-disease measures around the Olympics are stricter than Tokyo’s, which were mostly effective in stopping transmission,, said Kenji Shibuya, research director at the Tokyo Foundation for Policy Research and a public health expert.
+During the Tokyo Olympics in July, Japan saw a widespread outbreak driven by the delta variant, but the measures at the Olympics themselves were mostly effective in stopping transmission, said Kenji Shibuya, research director at the Tokyo Foundation for Policy Research and a public health expert.

-Beijing faces a potentially bigger risk because the more contagious omicron variant has shown itself adept at evading vaccines.

-Moreover, the lack of widespread outbreaks means the Chinese population is protected only by vaccines and not by antibodies produced by previous infections, said Dr. Vineeta Bal, an Indian immunologist.

-“The Olympics would be the first trial,” said Bal.
-Omicron “can easily travel in China.”

-The Olympics are being conducted under a “closed loop” system that is meant to cut off all contact between athletes, journalists, staff and officials and the outside world.
+The Games are being conducted under a “closed loop” system that is meant to prevent all contact between the outside world and athletes, journalists, staff and officials at the Olympics.

-They will travel between hotels and competition venues in special vehicles.
+Those inside the Games bubble will travel between hotels and competition venues in special vehicles.
 Anyone who leaves the sealed environment will be required to quarantine for three weeks.

-Police say anyone involved in a collision with an Olympics vehicle should avoid contact with people on board and wait for a special team to handle the situation.
+Police even went so far as to warn anyone involved in a collision with an Olympics vehicle to avoid contact with people on board and wait for a special team to handle the situation.

 Such measures should be able to prevent the spread of the virus within the bubble, said Kei Saito, a virologist at the University of Tokyo.
-But outside, it could be a different story.

 “Omicron is three to four times more transmissible than delta,” said Saito.
 “I think it’s almost impossible to control the spread of omicron.”

+Restrictions in Xi’an, a city of 14 million people, and the central province of Henan have prompted complaints people sequestered in their apartments were running out of food.

-Organizers are determined the Games will go on despite the global pandemic and controversies including a U.S.-led diplomatic boycott over accusations of human rights abuses against mostly Muslim minorities in China’s northwest.
+Organizers are determined the Games will go on despite the pandemic and controversies including a U.S.-led diplomatic boycott over accusations of human rights abuses against mostly Muslim minorities in China’s northwest.

-“The world is turning its eyes to China, and China is ready,” said President Xi Jinping, who also is leader of the ruling Communist Party, during an inspection tour last week.
+“The world is turning its eyes to China,” President Xi Jinping said during an inspection tour last week.
+“And China is ready.”

 Associated Press researcher Chen Si in Shanghai and AP Science Writer Aniruddha Ghosal in New Delhi contributed to this report.